codetriage-readme-bot/congredi/README.md

 Congredi is a Twisted protocol for groups to representationally agree on things.

+It behaves like gittorrent and gitchain, but with more onion-like proxying, incentives to prove they stored a git object (i.e. filecoin), and ranking of which git objects & trees they want to keep around.

 * Requirements: Python Cryptography (Fernet & EC), Twisted
 * Addons: Stem, Flask, PyJWT